United States invasion of Panama: Background

+In September 1988, Panamanian authorities reported that they had arrested 16 people on suspicion of plotting another coup d'état.
+Twelve of the conspirators were alleged to be part of the "National Patriotic Committee," a U.S.-supported guerrilla group that sought to oust Noriega.
+Panamanian newspaper Critica claimed that the plot had been financed by the United States.

 In May 1989, during the Panamanian national elections, an alliance of parties opposed to the Noriega regime counted results from the country's election precincts, before they were sent to the district centers.
 Their tally showed their candidate, Guillermo Endara, defeating Carlos Duque, candidate of a pro-Noriega coalition, by nearly 3–1.
 Endara was physically assaulted by Noriega supporters the next day in his motorcade.
 Noriega declared the election null and maintained power by force, making him unpopular among Panamanians.
 Noriega's regime insisted that it had won the presidential election and that irregularities had been on the part of U.S.-backed candidates from opposition parties.
 President Bush called on Noriega to honor the will of the Panamanian people while the U.S. reinforced its Canal Zone garrison, and increased the tempo of training and other activities intended to put pressure on Noriega.

-In October 1989, Noriega foiled a second coup attempt by members of the Panama Defense Forces (PDF), led by Major Moisés Giroldi.
-Bush, under mounting pressure, declared that the U.S. would not negotiate with a drug trafficker and denied knowledge of Noriega's involvement with the drug trade prior to his February 1988 indictment, although he had met with Noriega as CIA director and had been chair of the Task Force on Drugs while Vice President.
+In October 1989, Noriega foiled another coup attempt by members of the Panama Defense Forces (PDF), led by Major Moisés Giroldi.
 On December 15, the Panamanian general assembly passed a resolution declaring that a state of war existed between Panama and the United States.

-On the night following the war declaration, at approximately around 9:00 p.m., four U.S. military personnel were stopped at a roadblock outside PDF headquarters in the El Chorrillo neighborhood of Panama City.
-Marine Captain Richard E. Hadded, Navy Lieutenant Michael J. Wilson, Army Captain Barry L. Rainwater and Marine First Lieutenant Robert Paz had left the U.S. base at Fort Clayton and were on their way to have dinner at the Marriott Hotel in downtown Panama City.
+On the night following the war declaration, at approximately 9:00 p.m., four U.S. military personnel were stopped at a roadblock outside PDF headquarters in the El Chorrillo neighborhood of Panama City.
+Marine Captain Richard E. Hadded, Navy Lieutenant Michael J. Wilson, Army Captain Barry L. Rainwater, and Marine First Lieutenant Robert Paz had left the U.S. base at Fort Clayton and were on their way to have dinner at the Marriott Caesar Park Hotel in downtown Panama City.
 The Pentagon reported that the servicemen had been unarmed, were in a private vehicle and attempted to flee only after their vehicle was surrounded by an angry crowd of civilians and PDF troops.
 The PDF asserted later that the Americans were armed and on a reconnaissance mission.
 The PDF opened fire and Paz was fatally wounded by a round that entered the rear of the vehicle and struck him in the back.
 Hadded, the driver of the vehicle, was also wounded in the foot.
 Paz was rushed to Gorgas Army Hospital but died of his wounds; he received the Purple Heart posthumously.